-- (a) Pursuant to Virginia Code Section 40.1-55, any employee of the County or of any agency or authority of the County who, in concert with two or more other such employees, strikes or willfully refuses to perform the duties of their employment shall be deemed by that action to have terminated their employment and shall be ineligible for employment in any position or capacity during the next 12 months by the County, the Commonwealth of Virginia or any county, city, town or political subdivision of the Commonwealth or any department of any such public entities.
+(a) Pursuant to Virginia Code Section 40.1-55, any employee of the County or of any agency or authority of the County who, in concert with two or more other such employees, strikes or willfully refuses to perform the duties of their employment shall be deemed by that action to have terminated their employment and shall be ineligible for employment in any position or capacity during the next 12 months by the County.
 If an employee is terminated under this provision, such employment action shall be noted in the employee's personnel file in the agency and in the central Human Resources Department.
-The County agrees that no lockout shall take place. - (b) Any employee organization determined to have violated this section shall cease to be accorded recognition under this article, shall cease to receive any dues or fees collected by paycheck withholding, and shall not be accorded recognition or receive any dues or fees collected by paycheck withholding for a period of one (1) year.
+The County agrees that no lockout shall take place.

+(b) Following notice and an opportunity to be heard, any employee organization determined to have violated this section shall cease to be accorded recognition under this Article, shall cease to receive any dues or fees collected by paycheck withholding, and shall not be accorded recognition or receive any dues or fees collected by paycheck withholding for a period of one (1) year.